 When it comes to small business funding, there isn’t a one-size-fits-all approach.
 Every business is unique and many faced new challenges during the coronavirus pandemic.
 Now, owners are seeking funding to help them reopen and rebuild.

-Looking for financing that can help boost business growth?
-We’ve compiled a list of 5 common business loans entrepreneurs use so you can weigh your options and find the best fit.
+Options for funding in 2021 differ in availability, terms, funding amounts, and eligibility criteria.
+We’ve compiled a list of common business loans for entrepreneurs so you can weigh your options and find the best fit.

 Short-term loans are unique because they must be paid back over a relatively short period, ranging anywhere from several weeks to a maximum of 3 years.
 They also often require daily or weekly interest payments.
 You might receive your funds as soon as a day after applying, but the cost for this convenience can be prohibitive; with high interest rates and constant payments, you might find that these loans negatively impact your business’s overall cash flow.

 Medium-term loans are more flexible and often used for larger loan amounts.
 Note that the approval process and time to funding can be longer than for short-term loans.
 Because medium-term loans can be taken out for several years, typically within the 5-10 range, they mean lower monthly payments.

 Long-term loans are the most affordable option because you can pay them back over 10 years or more.
 This means that rates and monthly payments are the lowest and have the least impact on your business’s cash flow.